gregorjahner/SensingGeolocationData/README.md

-# GeolocationScraper
+# SensingGeolocationData

-Geolocation scraper for Art Project
+You find a Geolocation scraper for an Art Project in the app folder which is designed to run on iOS.